Akizo96/de.isekaidev.pip.fileForm/README.md

 # PIP: FileForm
-This plugin is in a experimental stage.
+This plugin is in a beta stage.